-The Group Policy Editor is an important tool for Windows OS using which System Administrators can fine tune system settings.
-It has several infrastructural configuration options that allows you to make adjustments to the specific performance and security settings for users and computers.
+The Group Policy Editor is an important tool for Windows OS using which System Administrators can fine-tune system settings.
+It has several infrastructural configuration options that allow you to make adjustments to the specific performance and security settings for users and computers.
 Sometimes you might end up tweaking your Group Policy Editor a bit further down the line where your computer starts behaving in an unwanted way.
-This is when you know that it’s time to reset all Group Policy settings to default and save yourself the pain of re-installing Windows again.
-In this guide, we’ll be showing you how to reset all Group Policy settings to default in Windows 10.
+This is when you know that it’s time to reset all Group Policy settings to default and save yourself the pain of reinstalling Windows again.
+In this guide, we’ll be showing you how to reset all Group Policy settings to default in Windows 11/10.

 1] Reset GPO settings using Local Group Policy Editor